google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 `webkitSetResourceTimingBufferSize()`, and `onwebkitresourcetimingbufferfull`
 are obsolete and vendor-specific.
 The
-[standard versions of these APIs](https://www.chromestatus.com/features/5710624386449408) have been supported in since Chrome 46.
+[standard versions of these APIs](https://www.chromestatus.com/features/5710624386449408) have been supported in since Chrome 46, and the prefixed functions were deprecated in that version as well.
 These features were originally implemented in WebKit, but Safari has not enabled them.
 Firefox, IE 10+, and Edge have only unprefixed version of the API.
 Therefore the webkit versions are being removed.